Before we start on the Benefits of Tomatoes it must be noted that tomatoes are actually a fruit rather than a vegetable.

 And this lycopene can also help lower the risk of eye cataracts and macular degeneration of the eyes by neutralizing the free radicals before they damage cells.

-Not sure what a lot of tomatoes are, but perhaps the too much of anything is not good for us.
+Not sure what a lot of tomatoes are, but perhaps too much of anything is not good for us.

 But tomatoes are so laden with the good stuff, that as long as you don't guts yourself with tomatoes the benefits will be plentiful.